What is Hazard Mitigation?

 • Increases cooperation and communication within the community through the planning process.

-• Increases potential for state and federal funding for pre-disaster and recovery projects within Plumas County.
+• Increases potential for state and federal funding for pre-disaster and recovery mitigation projects within Plumas County.

 What Types of Mitigation Techniques Can Be Utilized?